 After a baby drinks milk, juice, or otherwise, it’s important to gently brush their teeth.
 This removes any plaque that might remain and ensures strong enamel.
 Improper care for baby teeth will lead to tartar and plaque growth on adult teeth.
 This could ultimately lead to extensive dental care, but can be avoided by keeping a close eye on your child’s baby teeth!

 6. After having a root canal, my tooth isn’t threatened anymore.

 It’s tough to trace the roots of this myth.
 But it’s a big myth indeed.
 In a root canal, your dentist removes the nerve of your teeth.
 It seems that people think a “rootless tooth” is a healthy one.
 But this isn’t exactly the case.
 After a root canal, even with a crown, your tooth is susceptible to cracks and breaks.
 Although it may no longer hurt, it isn’t impenetrable.

 Take care of your root canal teeth by brushing regularly, flossing carefully around the crown, and seeing your dentist often.
 This will help you take great care of the tooth, avoiding future dental treatment.

 Save your teeth by correcting these oral health myths!
 Down the road, you’ll be glad you did.

 One of the easiest ways to correct these oral health myths is to come see us.
 Together, we can offer tips and tricks for keeping your teeth healthy at home.
-At your appointment, we’ll give you a comprehensive exam, and we’re also happy to offer free teeth whitening!
+At your appointment, we’ll give you a comprehensive exam, and we’re also happy to offer teeth whitening specials!